ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

    4. To save the cluster configuration as a template without placing an order, click **Save Configuration**.
    5. To place the order, click **Create**.

+   **Note**: Only the {{site.data.keyword.baremetal_short}} are ordered.
+You are responsible for installing and configuring various components after cluster deployment, such as VMware vCenter, VMware NSX, VMware vSAN.

 ## Results

 If you saved the cluster configuration as a template, you get a console notification that the configuration is saved successfully, and then you can find the template in the **Cluster Configurations** list on the **Basics** page.

 If you placed an order, the deployment of the cluster starts automatically, and you receive an email confirmation that the order is being processed.
 When the cluster is ready to use, you are notified by email.

-**Note**: Only the {{site.data.keyword.baremetal_short}} are ordered.
-You are responsible for installing and configuring various components after cluster deployment, such as VMware vCenter, VMware NSX, VMware vSAN.
+**Note:** The vSphere clusters are not displayed on the **Deployed Instances** page, together with the vCenter Server and Cloud Foundation instances.

 ## Related links